 There are many methods for analysis of market research data.
 Using those methods, you can come down to the result of your hypothesis and prove it right or wrong.

-There are two methods such as primary and secondary to conduct exploratory research.
+There are two methods such as primary and secondary to conduct exploratory researches.
 There are various methods under these categories to conduct exploratory research.
-The data collected by conducting this research can be qualitative or quantitative.
+The data collection activity by conducting this research can be qualitative or quantitative.
 Followings are the frequently used research designs.

 In this research, information is directly gathered from the subject.
 The information can be collected from a group or an individual.
 A researcher can either use a third party to conduct research for him or he can himself conduct the research.
 The purpose of conducting this research is to collect information about the problem which requires in-depth analysis.